Using Adobe Acrobat Pro

 Many of the tools you used to work with PDF files in acrobat on the desktop are also available on document cloud and in the Adobe acrobat mobile apps, so you can keep working wherever you are.

-Using acrobat PDF maker and the create PDF to an acrobat, you can easily convert Microsoft office documents to PDF.
-In windows, PDF maker settings also let you convert word headings to bookmarks, include comments, and start email-based reviews.
+Using Acrobat PDFMaker and Create PDF in Acrobat, you can easily convert Microsoft office documents to PDF.
+In Windows, PDF maker settings also let you convert word headings to bookmarks, include comments, and start email-based reviews.